vladapetre/workshops/docs/clean-architecture/12_layered_architecture.md

 # Layered Architecture

-## What Is Layered Architecture?

-**Layered Architecture** (also known as **N-Tier Architecture**) is one of the most widely used architectural patterns in software development.
-It organizes an application into horizontal layers, each with a distinct responsibility.
-In the context of **Clean Architecture**, the layered approach helps you separate concerns, enforce boundaries, and keep your business logic insulated from technical details.
+## Overview

+The *Layered Architecture* (also known as N-Tier Architecture) is a classic architectural style that structures an application into a series of horizontal layers.
+Each layer has a specific role and responsibility, and communicates only with the layers directly above or below it.
+This approach enforces clear boundaries between technical concerns, making systems easier to understand, develop, and maintain.

 ### Typical Layers

-- **Presentation Layer:** Handles user interface and user interaction.
+- **Presentation Layer:** Handles user interface and user interaction logic.
-- **Application Layer:** Coordinates application activity and orchestrates use cases.
+- **Application Layer:** Coordinates application activity and workflow (sometimes merged with business logic).
-- **Domain Layer:** Contains business rules and core logic (the heart of your system).
+- **Domain (Business Logic) Layer:** Encapsulates core business rules and domain logic.
-- **Infrastructure Layer:** Manages technical details like databases, file systems, and external services.
+- **Infrastructure/Data Access Layer:** Manages data persistence, external services, and infrastructure concerns.

-Each layer communicates only with the layer directly beneath it, creating a clear and maintainable structure.

 ```puml
 @startuml CleanArchitectureLayers